Rari-Capital/nova/docs/spec.md

 - Relayers simulate the end to end proccess of executing a request and receiving the rewards before executing them so they do not attempt to execute malicious requests.

 - Relayers specify deadlines of less than 5 minutes when relaying via the execution manager (as to ensure they do not execute a request after its tokens are withdrawn).

+- Relayers are coordinating off-chain to ensure that multiple relayers don't try to execute the same request.
+Our initial implementation of the Nova protocol will use a team-controlled whitelist to ensure a group of trusted relayers are coordinated, but future iterations could use cryptoeconomic incentivies or leader election auctions to prevent coordination issues from occuring.